GAannotations automates contextual data for Google Analytics annotations

 With the GAannotations Chrome extension installed, marketers can instantly see the impact of adding Black Friday-related keywords to a website landing page, for example, and whether a new display ad has had the desired effect, a software update has improved traffic, or that week-long snowstorm drove pageviews for a specific product.

-GAannotations runs a freemium business model, starting at free for individual users — with restrictions to manual annotations and CSV uploads.
+GAannotations runs a freemium business model, starting at free for individual users — with restrictions on manual annotations and CSV uploads.
 The basic plan costs $19 per month for a single user, but it includes access to the annotations API, while $99 unlocks access for unlimited users and Google Analytics accounts, access to external data sources (e.g. holidays), and more.

 There is at least one similar tool on the market, but GAannotations is hoping the breadth and flexibility of its data integrations will set it apart.
-Now, with $1.2 million in funding from an under-the-radar Argentinian VC firm called Madero VC, the company has enough in the bank to grow its business beyond its early-stage customers and target everyone from small indie developers to big businesses and marketing teams.
+Now, with funding from an under-the-radar Argentinian VC firm called Madero VC, the company has enough in the bank to grow its business beyond its early-stage customers and target everyone from small indie developers to big businesses and marketing teams.

 Ideses said the company plans to use a significant chunk of the money to add more metrics and analytics to the mix, including simplified table comparisons when using multiple data ranges, table heat maps to help visualize and compare data, and more.